 Sleep difficulties in children may occur due to:

 - Parasomnias: Abnormal events or experiences mostly occur during the phase of deep sleep but can also occur while falling asleep or waking up.
 Children who have parasomnias usually don’t remember the events the next morning.
-The most common types of parasomnias include confusional arousal, sleep walking/talking, bed rocking, and night terrors.
+The most common types of parasomnias include confusional arousal, sleepwalking/talking, bed rocking, and night terrors.

-Children with poor sleep habits or disorders usually have problems with concentration, learning and memory.
+Children with poor sleep habits or disorders usually have problems with concentration, learning, and memory.
 They may also suffer from depression, anxiety, obesity and other health problems.

 It's important to consult with a sleep specialist to evaluate and treat the child’s condition.
 Your child’s sleep specialist will review their symptoms and history and may ask you to maintain a diary of your child’s sleep habits.
 An overnight sleep study called a polysomnogram may be recommended to determine if your child has a sleep disorder.

 Management of pediatric sleep disorders due to medical conditions involves treating the underlying causes.
 Medication may be prescribed to treat gastric problems.
 Enlarged tonsils and adenoids are a frequent cause of airway obstruction in children, particularly in sleep.
-The treatment ia surgery to remove chronically enlarged tonsils (tonsillectomy) and/or adenoids (adenoidectomy) that block the airway.
-Sleep apnoea may be treated by adjusting the child’s sleep posture; oral appliances may be designed to help maintain an open and unobstructed airway.
-In severe cases, your child’s doctor may recommend a CPAP (continuous positive airway pressure) device which consists of a mask connected to a pump that delivers pressurised air to keep the airway open.
+The treatment is surgery to remove chronically enlarged tonsils (tonsillectomy) and/or adenoids (adenoidectomy) that block the airway.
+Sleep apnea may be treated by adjusting the child’s sleep posture; oral appliances may be designed to help maintain an open and unobstructed airway.
+In severe cases, your child’s doctor may recommend a CPAP (continuous positive airway pressure) device which consists of a mask connected to a pump that delivers pressurized air to keep the airway open.